TheDeathlyCow/thedeathlycow.github.io/docs/index.md

 === "Frostologer's Castle"
     <center markdown>![](./assets/frostiful/castle.jpeg)
     <br/> A custom dungeon structure that naturally generates in the world.
-It is desinged to provide an ultimate challenge for players to overcome and gain more power over freezing temperatures.</center>
+It is designed to provide an ultimate challenge for players to overcome and gain more power over freezing temperatures.
+The snow brick blocks that primarily compose this structure were designed specifically for Frostiful.</center>

 === "Custom Monsters"
     <center markdown>![](./assets/frostiful/mobs.png)